 Policy Analysis and Forest Governance 101

-The free e-course introduces policy analysis as a pathway to improving forest governance, empowering local people living in and near forests and creating a more sustainable and equitable socio-environment dynamic.
-Enrolment for the course will run from 15 September to 15 October 2021 and the course will run from 30 September to 30 November 2021.
+This free e-course introduces policy analysis as a pathway to improving forest governance, empowering local people living in and near forests and creating a more sustainable and equitable socio-environment dynamic.
+Enrolment for the course will run from 25 May to 25 June 2023 and the course will run from 13 June to 22 August 2023.

 Countries around the world and in the Asia-Pacific region increasingly recognize the impact of an inclusive and participatory forest governance system to solving the world’s greatest environmental challenges.
 How can policy analysis improve forest governance?
 Are there available tools for policy and legal analysis?
 Why do we need to involve civil society organizations and local communities in legal reforms?